Home » Repayment » Student Loan Forgiveness » Does Deferment or Forbearance Time Count for Student Loan Forgiveness?

 1. Eligible Loans – Not all federal loans are eligible.
 This includes certain Plus loans as well as FFELP loans.
 However, some loans can be made eligible through federal direct consolidation.

-2. Eligible Repayment Plan – Only certain repayment plans will count towards PSLF.
-The income-driven plans such as IBR, PAYE and REPAYE count, but the graduated and extended repayment plans are not eligible.
+2. Eligible Repayment Plan – Only specific repayment plans will count towards PSLF.
+The income-driven plans such as IBR, PAYE, and SAVE count, but the graduated and extended repayment plans are not eligible.

 3. Eligible Employer – Only employers that fall within the Department of Education’s definition of public service will count.
 This includes most government agencies and 501(c)(3) non-profits.

-Because there is room for confusion within these requirements for PSLF, we suggest sending in an employment certification form every year to your federal servicer.
-This is the best way to track progress and ensure that you meet all of the necessary requirements.
+Because there is room for confusion within these requirements for PSLF, we suggest sending an employment certification form to your federal servicer every year.
+This is the best way to track progress and ensure you meet all the requirements.

 Is my employer eligible for Public Service Loan Forgiveness?
 The exact eligibility requirements can be a bit complicated.
 This article breaks down the criteria for eligibility.
 Additionally, the Department of Education recently created the PSLF Help Tool to assist with the verification process.